 [Company] motivates me to go beyond what I would in a similar role elsewhere

-The highest scoring question for Investment Management had 92% of Men agreeing that they know how their work contributes to the goals of [company] (+3% compared to overall) while they were generally most positive about Management.
+The highest scoring question for Investment Management Male had 93% of people agreeing that they know how their work contributes to the goals of [company] (+2% compared to overall) while they were generally most positive about Teamwork & Ownership.

 The following questions had the biggest impact on whether individuals felt that they were planning to stay at their organization and not actively looking for alternative jobs.